Religious fasting: Islam

 In Islam, fasting requires abstinence from food, drink, drugs (including nicotine) and sexual intercourse.
 However, there is also a broader sense of fasting which includes abstaining from any falsehood in speech and action, abstaining from any ignorant and indecent speech, and from arguing and fighting.
-Therefore, fasting strengthens control of impulses and helps develop good behavior.
+Therefore, fasting strengthens control of impulses and helps develop virtuous behavior.
 During the sacred month of Ramadan, believers strive to purify body and soul and increase their taqwa (good deeds and God-consciousness).
 This purification of body and soul harmonizes the inner and outer spheres of an individual.

 Muslims aim to improve their body by reducing food intake and maintaining a healthier lifestyle.
 Overindulgence in food is discouraged and eating only enough to silence the pain of hunger is encouraged.
 Muslims believe they should be active, tending to all their commitments and never falling short of any duty.
 On a moral level, believers strive to attain the most virtuous characteristics and apply them to their daily situations.
 They try to show compassion, generosity and mercy to others, exercise patience, and control their anger.
-In essence, Muslims are trying to improve what they believe to be good moral character and habits.
+In essence, Muslims attempt to improve a sense of good moral character and habits.